CAPE ROMAIN LIGHTHOUSES TOUR

 The pre-trip presentation is at the McClellanville Town Hall by the Boat Landing.

-- Y’all this tour is tidal dependent and will leave on time.
+- This tour is tidal dependent and will leave on time.

 - You do not have to get off the boat when we get to Lighthouse Island.